 BitShares is the first smart contract platform with built-in support for recurring payments and subscription payments.
-This feature allows users to authorize third parties to make withdrawals from their accounts within certain limits.
-For example, this feature can be used as a convenient way to “set it and forget it” for monthly bills and subscriptions.
+This feature allows users to set permissions for third parties to make withdrawals from their accounts within certain limits.
+For example, this feature is a convenient way to “set it and forget it” for monthly payments and subscriptions.

 How it Works

-Recurring Payments are implemented as a set of withdrawal permissions.
+Recurring Payments are used for implementing a set of withdrawal permissions.
 Each account can grant any number of withdrawal permissions to other accounts.
-A withdrawal permission includes the following properties:
+Withdrawal permission includes the following properties:

 - Start Date